rnaarla/coding_best_practices/CODE_ANALYZER.md

 ---

+# 🧩 Algorithm Selection Guide by Domain

+### Distributed Systems
+- **Raft**
+  - Use for: Distributed consensus, leader election, fault-tolerant systems.
+  - When: Building distributed databases, message queues or coordination services.
+- **Paxos Made Simple**
+  - Use for: Distributed consensus, fault-tolerant systems.
+  - When: Building distributed systems requiring strong consistency.
+- **ZooKeeper's Leader Election**
+  - Use for: Leader election, distributed coordination.
+  - When: Building distributed systems requiring coordination.
+- **Distributed Hash Table (DHT)**
+  - Use for: Decentralized data storage, peer-to-peer networks.
+  - When: Building distributed file systems or peer-to-peer networks.
+- **Consistent Hashing**
+  - Use for: Data distribution, load balancing.
+  - When: Building distributed caches, databases or load balancers.

+### Machine Learning
+- **Deep Learning**
+  - Use for: Image classification, natural language processing, speech recognition.
+  - When: Building AI-powered applications, predictive models.
+- **Gradient Boosting**
+  - Use for: Regression, classification, feature selection.
+  - When: Building predictive models, handling large datasets.
+- **XGBoost**
+  - Use for: Regression, classification, feature selection.
+  - When: Building high-performance predictive models.
+- **LightGBM**
+  - Use for: Regression, classification, feature selection.
+  - When: Building fast and efficient predictive models.
+- **BERT**
+  - Use for: Natural language processing, text classification.
+  - When: Building AI-powered chatbots, language translation systems.

+### Data Storage
+- **LSM-Tree**
+  - Use for: Key-value stores, databases.
+  - When: Building high-performance databases.
+- **B+ Tree**
+  - Use for: Databases, file systems.
+  - When: Building efficient databases, file systems.
+- **Fractal Tree**
+  - Use for: Databases, file systems.
+  - When: Building high-performance databases, file systems.
+- **SSTable**
+  - Use for: Key-value stores, databases.
+  - When: Building efficient databases.
+- **RocksDB**
+  - Use for: Embedded databases, key-value stores.
+  - When: Building high-performance embedded databases.

+### Networking
+- **QUIC**
+  - Use for: Web performance optimization, real-time communication.
+  - When: Building high-performance web applications.
+- **HTTP/2**
+  - Use for: Web performance optimization, multiplexing.
+  - When: Building high-performance web applications.
+- **TLS**
+  - Use for: Secure communication, encryption.
+  - When: Building secure web applications.
+- **DNS over HTTPS (DoH)**
+  - Use for: Secure DNS, privacy.
+  - When: Building secure web applications.
+- **WireGuard**
+  - Use for: Secure VPN, encryption.
+  - When: Building secure VPNs.

+### Optimization
+- **Stochastic Gradient Descent (SGD)**
+  - Use for: Optimization, machine learning.
+  - When: Building predictive models.
+- **Adam**
+  - Use for: Optimization, machine learning.
+  - When: Building high-performance predictive models.
+- **RMSProp**
+  - Use for: Optimization, machine learning.
+  - When: Building predictive models.
+- **Adagrad**
+  - Use for: Optimization, machine learning.
+  - When: Building predictive models.
+- **Proximal Gradient Method**
+  - Use for: Optimization, machine learning.
+  - When: Building predictive models.

+### Cryptography
+- **Homomorphic Encryption**
+  - Use for: Secure computation, data protection.
+  - When: Building secure data processing systems.
+- **Zero-Knowledge Proofs**
+  - Use for: Secure verification, authentication.
+  - When: Building secure authentication systems.
+- **Quantum-Resistant Cryptography**
+  - Use for: Post-quantum cryptography, secure communication.
+  - When: Building secure communication systems.
+- **Secure Multi-Party Computation**
+  - Use for: Secure collaboration, data sharing.
+  - When: Building secure data sharing systems.
+- **Verifiable Secret Sharing**
+  - Use for: Secure secret sharing, data protection.
+  - When: Building secure data protection systems.

+### Probabilistic Data Structures
+- **T-Digest**
+  - Use for: Streaming quantile estimation, data analysis.
+  - When: Building real-time data analysis systems.
+- **HyperLogLog**
+  - Use for: Cardinality estimation, data analysis.
+  - When: Building data analysis systems.
+- **Bloom Filter**
+  - Use for: Membership testing, data filtering.
+  - When: Building data filtering systems.
+- **Count-Min Sketch**
+  - Use for: Frequency estimation, data analysis.
+  - When: Building data analysis systems.
+- **Misra-Gries**
+  - Use for: Heavy hitter detection, data analysis.
+  - When: Building data analysis systems.

 # ⚡ Optimizing Time & Space Complexity

 ## ✅ Code Analysis Checklist
 - Reduce **O(n²) complexity** to **O(n log n)** using divide & conquer.
 - Convert **nested loops** into **hashmap-based lookups**.